OctavioProfeta/OctavioProfeta.github.io/index.md

 <!-- <p align="center">
 <iframe src="test_map2.html" width="600px" height="500px" frameborder="0" position="relative"></iframe>
 </p> -->

 {: style="text-align: justify;"}
-We see some interesting trends with 'war' and 'terrorism' following each other closely, and taking the lead in term of lexicon frequency in the recent years.
+We see some interesting trend with 'war' and 'terrorism' following each other closely, and taking the lead in term of lexicon frequency in the recent years.

-## one kiss is all it takes
+## jsp

-By running sentiment analysis
+By running sentiment analysis on our data, we found the compound sentiment of our fear categories:

 <p style="text-align:center">
 <img src="assets/img/graph.jpeg">